cryostatio/cryostat-legacy/README.md

 Tests can be run with `./gradlew check`, or for an interactive watch mode, `./gradlew -it test`.

-A Docker image can be built to your local Docker image registry using `./gradlew jibDockerBuild`.
-Take note that the standard `./gradlew build` will not only build the image but will attempt to publish it to Dockerhub.
+An OCI image can be built to your local `podman` image registry using `./gradlew jibDockerBuild`.
+Take note that the standard `./gradlew build` will not only build the image but will attempt to publish it to Quay.

 ## RUN
 For a basic development non-containerized smoketest, use `./gradlew run`, or